 Aggressive and Passive Dead Money, in the darkness of low-stakes poker purgatory, are what binds the games together.
-We’ll be talking more about this – after all, it’s especially on my mind, with two Easy Game study groups currently doing great work under my instruction.
+We’ll be talking more about this – after all, it’s especially on my mind, with two Easy Game study groups currently doing great work.

 You see, in a complex spot, any action can make sense – I’m looking at you, Kagey – but the selection of what hands to do it with, what to do against adverse responses, and with what sizings, are the essence of construction.

-We’ll look at a few more hands in this series, culminating with Eldar vs. Soto, where we see the intricacies of a mixed response to range advantage.
+We’ll look at a few more hands in this series, this next one featuring Eldar vs. Soto.

 11 thoughts on “Construction and its Discontents, Part I”